Esri/pyprt-examples/README.md

 * Windows 10 64bit or Linux 64bit (RHEL7/CentOS7 compatible distro)
 * Python 3.6 64bit or later.
 Please note, we currently provide PyPRT builds for Python 3.6, 3.8 and 3.9 (as well as 3.7 on Windows).
 For other Python versions, please [build](https://github.com/Esri/pyprt) PyPRT yourself.
-* Packages (see `envs` directory): pyprt, arcgis 1.9.0, notebook, vispy, PyQT5, scipy, PyGEL3D, tornado
+* Packages (see `envs` directory): pyprt, arcgis, notebook, vispy, PyQT5, scipy, pyvista, ipyvtklink, tornado

 ## Running the examples